PrestaShop/prestashop-specs/back-office/design/themes-and-logo/theme-logo.md

 ### Reset to defaults

 The button “reset to defaults” appear next to the “choose layouts” only if the debug mode is enabled.
-It allows to rest all modifications made on the page choose layouts.
+It resets all modifications made on the Design > Theme & Logo > Choose layouts page.

 ### Live from PrestaShop addons